 South of the border, U.S. Retail sales for August will be released.
 The expectation is for 0.2% growth month over month.
 Retail sales are an important economic indicator as it is a measure of consumer spending.

-Strong U.S. numbers can help Canadian retailers such as Canada Goose Holdings (TSX:GOOS) and Aritiza (TSX:ATZ) which are actively expanding south of the border.
+Strong U.S. numbers can help Canadian retailers such as Canada Goose Holdings (TSX:GOOS) and Aritiza (TSX:ATZ) which are actively expanding south of the border and had excellent quarterly results.
 The U.S. market is a key growth strategy for both of these retailers and a strong reading should be a benefit for both companies.